yinlanrui/RADD/README.md

 This repository contains the code and experiment scripts for our paper:

-**RADD: Risk-Aware Distillation Defense Against Membership Inference Attacks on Iteratively Pruned Neural Networks**.
+**RADD: Risk-Aware Distillation Defense for
+Mitigating Membership Leakage During Iterative
+Neural Network Prunin**.

 RADD is a pruning-time privacy defense for iteratively pruned neural networks.
 It targets a leakage channel that remains in memorization-aware pruning defenses: high-risk training samples can still impose sharp hard-label supervision during recovery fine-tuning.
 RADD treats the supervision target itself as a defense surface by combining: